Frequently Asked Questions

 How do I get to the bigger island Cebu?

-Yes!!
 They are the most amazing loving people you can imagine!
 The resort is run by a Dutch man, but all staff is from the (nearby) island.
-The dive school, which is attached to the resort, is run by an English woman and Spanish man who are both very experienced shop managers and dive instructors
+The dive school, which is attached to the resort, is run by an English woman and Spanish man who are both very experienced shop managers and dive instructors.